How to Fix Grate wobble on LG LRG4115ST (Gas Range)

 Common Symptoms & Causes

-• Cookware slides or shifts unexpectedly during cooking on the front-left or front-right burner
+• Cookware slides or shifts unexpectedly on the front-left or front-right burner.

-• A clicking or scraping sound occurs when the grate moves against the cooktop surface
+• A clicking or scraping sound occurs as the grate moves against the cooktop surface.

-Grate wobble on the LRG4115ST is most commonly caused by worn or chipped rubber feet on the underside of the grate, a warped cast iron grate from heat stress, or debris buildup around the burner cap preventing the grate from seating flush.
+In my experience, grate wobble on the LRG4115ST usually stems from worn or chipped rubber feet, a warped cast iron grate from heat stress, or debris buildup around the burner cap that prevents the grate from seating flush.

 Safety First